mcuong1011/Auto-Sprint/README.md

 LShift: TOGGLE SPRINT

 Why do i use exe?
-Does not require to download ahk, just click and play If u need to edit the script and turn it into a exe file, download Ahk2Exe in AHK app Dashboard
+Does not require to download ahk, just click and play -> If u need to edit the script and turn it into a exe file, download Ahk2Exe in AHK app Dashboard

-Final note: Do not use this in MP games that have Anti Cheat -> this script will not get u ban, however the Anti Cheat will intefere with the script therefore stop working eventhough AHK is still running in the background
+Final note: Do not use this in MP games that have Anti Cheat -> This script will not get u banned, however the Anti Cheat will interfere with the script therefore stop working eventhough AHK is still running in the background